Updated 19 February 2026 to reflect the changes for the 2026 season.

 The TPMS (tyre pressure monitoring systems) records tyre pressure and temperatures in real time and reports it back for monitoring.

-Riders are also be able to see this on their dash and revise their riding to suit.
+Riders are also able to see this on their dashboard warning/indicator and revise their riding to suit.

 The lower the pressure the more grip and speed, up the pressure and the opposite occurs.